 - NOTES : This is a free field you can use to write notes about this project.
 If you need to insert a newline just hit Left Shift + Enter because hitting Enter will close the input field.

 Notes about the EXECUTABLE NAME field: If you do not specify any path the builds will be generated in the APPBuilder directory otherwise it will be generated in the specified path.

 Example: Suppose you want to generate an executable called Proggy, if you specify just Proggy in the Executable name field the build will be generated in the APPBuilder directory, but if you provide a path like C:/Development/Proggy/builds/Proggy the build will be generated in C:/Development/Proggy/builds/ using the name Proggy for the executable.

 The bottom right section is divided in smaller areas, starting from the left you can see a group of switches called Targets, here you can select for which platform you wish to build your project, every target supported by Hollywood 7 has been provided.
-Just select the switches for which you need to compile your program and you are done, don't forget to save your project so next time you will open it these switches will be recalled and selected for you.
+Just selected the switches for you need to compile your program and you are done, don't forget to save your project so next time you will open it these switches will be recalled and selected for you.

 — TO BE CONTINUED —